Yiannis Exarchos: Awards

-Yiannis Exarchos has been recognized for his contributions to Olympic broadcasting and original content production through multiple industry awards.
-He served as executive producer on several projects that received Sports Emmy Awards, including Outstanding Long Documentary for The Redeem Team (2023) and Outstanding Public Service Announcement Campaign for What Agnes Saw (2022).
+Yiannis Exarchos has been involved in executive and coordinating production roles, in broadcast and documentary projects that have received industry recognition.

+Projects on which he served as executive producer received Sports Emmy Awards, including Outstanding Long Documentary for The Redeem Team (2023) and Outstanding Public Service Announcement Campaign for What Agnes Saw (2022).
 He was also nominated for Outstanding Documentary of Nonfiction Series for Simone Biles Rising (2025), which earned additional recognition from the Producers Guild of America (PGA) and Critics Choice Documentary Awards.

-As coordinating producer, Exarchos was part of the team that won the Sports Emmy Award for Outstanding Interactive Experience - Event Coverage for the Games of the XXXII Olympiad (2022).
-His work in digital storytelling and innovation has also been honored with Webby Awards and Telly Awards, particularly for programming developed by the Olympic Channel and related multimedia coverage.
+As coordinating producer, he was part of the team awarded the Sports Emmy Award for Outstanding Interactive Experience - Event Coverage for the Games of the XXXII Olympiad (2022).
+Programming developed by the Olympic Channel during his tenure has also received digital media awards, including Webby Awards and Telly Awards, recognising work in documentary, short-form, and digital storytelling categories.

-In addition to industry accolades, he has received honors from national and international institutions, including recognition from the Greek National Olympic Committee, the City of Madrid, and the Great Wall Friendship Award in Beijing for his contributions to Olympic broadcasting and international media collaboration.
+In addition to industry awards, Exarchos has received honors from national and international institutions, including the Greek National Olympic Committee, the City of Madrid, and the Great Wall Friendship Award in Beijing for his contributions to Olympic broadcasting and international media collaboration.